 Quadrant models are useful organizing tools.
 Let’s use one to look at the problem of managing the attributes of entities in systems visibility.
 I’m not expecting to solve the problem, just usefully describe the playing field.

-* long running entities with changing attributes
+* persistent entities with changing attributes

 * ephemeral entities with static attributes